All about motor oil (1980)

 One of the first things you learn about engine lubrication is that there seems to be a conspiracy to turn your perfectly good motor oil into sludge.
 Sludge can loosely be defined as any insoluble material formed as a result either of deterioration of the oil or of contamination of the oil, or both.
 Straight mineral oil is defenseless against sludge formation.
 Detergents and dispersants are used in combination in modern motor oils, serving to prevent sludge accumulations in the engine.

-Motor oil detergents are oil-soluble metals that operate in a manner similar to the water soluble laundry detergents with which we are all familiar.
+Motor oil detergents are oil-soluble metals that operate in a manner similar to the water-soluble laundry detergents with which we are all familiar.
 Some of the more common detergents are barium, calcium, magnesium, and sodium.
 Neither detergents nor dispersants do any lubricating themselves.
 Therefore, the more detergents in the package, the less lubricant.
 Also, being metallic in nature, detergents form ash deposits when burned in the combustion chamber.

 Dispersants are non-metallic, and are ashless when they burn, although they are quite a bit more expensive than metallic detergents.
 Where detergents turn on at higher temperatures, fighting varnish and neutralizing acid, dispersants operate at low temperatures.
 The measure of dispersant and detergent strength in new oil is called the Total Base Number (TBN).
 It relates the amount (the higher the better) of weak additive alkalinity in the oil.
-A typical oil might have a TBN in the range of 5.5 to 6, while a heavy-duty diesel oil might have a TBN in the range of 7.5 to 10, due to the fact that it has to counteract the acids of sulphur present in diesel fuel.
-There is more to oil that TBN, so a high TBN is not necessarily indicative of a better motor oil.
+A typical oil might have a TBN in the range of 5.5 to 6, while a heavy-duty diesel oil might have a TBN in the range of 7.5 to 10, due to the fact that it has to counteract the acids of sulfur present in diesel fuel.
+There is more to oil that TBN, so a high TBN is not necessarily indicative of better motor oil.
 On the other hand, once the TBN reaches 1.5 the oil is pretty much shot.

 Detergents and dispersants work by trapping floating dirt and sludge particles while they are still small.
 Although the dirt and sludge are in suspension, it has been demonstrated that oils with detergent and dispersants show remarkably less wear than similar motor oils without them.
 Any corrosive or abrasive material big enough to score the bearing parts should be caught in the oil (or air) filter.
 Since filtration is a whole ’nother story, let us assume that the filter is not the problem, and continue on with the oil itself.